Enforeach/Coba2/README.md

-# Today is a great day so make it best
+# Today is a great day so make it best -Alf-